-In the 1980s, we supported family planning; now, we fight against malaria.
+In the 1980s, we supported family planning; now, we fight against malaria and other diseases.

-- Jhpiego built the capacity of 1,592 health care workers to provide services for malaria case management and malaria in pregnancy, making these important, lifesaving services more accessible for Zimbabweans.
+- Jhpiego built the capacity of more than 2,000 health care workers to provide services for malaria case management and malaria in pregnancy, making these important, lifesaving services more accessible for Zimbabweans.

 - Jhpiego has improved the tracking and reporting of training by the National Malaria Control Program, provinces and districts through TrainSMART, a database that allows trainers to enter information in real time for all training events occurring in their provinces, regardless of who funds the training.

 - Jhpiego’s leadership led to the development of a Malaria Mentorship Curriculum that supports capacity building of health care workers to provide malaria services.

 Zimbabwe Assistance Program in Malaria (ZAPIM II) Program